UV-CDAT/conda-recipes/README.md

 # conda-recipes

 This repository contains tools for:
-* CDAT developers to build their conda packages, create a test environment, and upload the built package to conda channel.
+- CDAT developers to build their conda packages, create a test environment, and upload the built package to conda channel.
 The tools are under *build_tools*, the main script is *build_tools/conda_build.py*. *conda_build.py* can be called from project's *Makefile* which can then be called from project's *.circleci/config.yml*.

-# Notes for cdat developers
+# Notes for CDAT developers

-In order to use *build_tools/conda_build.py*, create a conda environment, and activate the *base* environment.
+In order to use *build_tools/conda_build.py*, create a conda environment and activate the *base* environment.

 ## Clone conda-recipes repository.

-First clone conda-recipes repository to a work directory (referred as $WORKDIR in this documentation).
+Clone conda-recipes repository to a work directory (referred as $WORKDIR in this documentation).

 ```
 export WORKDIR=<some_work_directory>